Enjoy Seven Events in Three Days of Antiques, Architecture, and Interior Design

 All events take place within walking distance, centered around historic Madison Square.

-- Friday evening, attend a glittering reception and exciting live auction at The Green-Meldrim House, honoring our celebrity appraisers and sponsors.
+- Friday evening, attend a glittering gala at The Green-Meldrim House, honoring our celebrity appraisers and sponsors.

-- Also on Saturday, lunch & learn at noon with the superstar team of architect Christian Sottile and interior designer Chuck Chewning, as they give an exclusive preview of their new project–the renewal of the magnificent Armstrong House.
+- Saturday’s Noon Lunch & Learn will feature architect Christian Sottile and interior designer Chuck Chewning, as they give an exclusive preview of their new project–the renewal of the magnificent Armstrong House.

-- All day Saturday, from 9:30-3:30, bring your own treasures in for evaluation by well-known TV star appraisers, Lark Mason and Amanda Everard, joined by silver and jewelry specialist Jane Mullino.
+- Throughout Saturday, from 9:30AM AM -3:30 PM bring your own treasures in for evaluation by well-known TV star appraisers, Lark Mason and Amanda Everard, joined by silver and jewelry specialist Jane Mullino.

 - Travel in style on Saturday, from 10:00 to 4:00, with Old Town Trolley’s John Norris architectural tour, running between VIP guided tours of The Andrew Low and Green-Meldrim Houses, and St. John’s Church Gothic Revival sanctuary.
 All four tours included in one special rate ticket.